jebinshaju/vitalgenie/README.md

   - Uses Google Gemini to analyze the live video feed for anomalies.
   - Generates alerts and logs monitoring events in Firebase Firestore if an emergency is detected.

+- **Electronic Health Record (EHR) Report Generation:**
+  - Automatically generates a comprehensive EHR report from the latest transcription summary.
+  - Formats the report into a professional, visually appealing PDF using ReportLab.
+  - Allows users to download the EHR PDF via the frontend.

 - **User-Friendly Web Interface:**
   - Single-page application with dedicated pages for Home, Chat, Recording, and Monitoring.
   - Built using HTML, Tailwind CSS, Alpine.js, and custom JavaScript to ensure a modern, interactive experience.